shangfii/Employee_Manager/README.md

 Make sure you are on the directory that has this app and run the following instations

 # List of installations
+the following tools must be installed for this app to work correctly

+1. install node.js
+2. Install mysql
-1. npm install inquirer
+3. npm install inquirer
-2. npm install console.table
+4. npm install console.table
-3. npm install dontevn
+5. npm install dontevn
-4. npm install mysql2-promise
+6. npm install mysql2-promise
-5. npm install asciiart-logo
+7. npm install asciiart-logo